lwenn/lottery/README.md

 --
 ####HTML
 * Download the JavaScript code
-* Include the jQuery at the top of the <head> of your page
+* Include the jQuery at the top of the &lt;head&gt; of your page
-* Include the following code after the jQuery <script>
+* Include the following code after the jQuery &lt;script&gt;
 ```html
 <script type="text/javascript" src="js/lottery.js"></script>
 ```